MicrosoftDocs/visualstudio-docs/docs/ide/reference/options-text-editor-c-cpp-experimental.md

 ---
 # Options, Text Editor, C/C++, Experimental

 By changing these options, you can change the behavior related to IntelliSense and the browsing database when you're programming in C or C++.
 These features are truly experimental, and may be modified or removed from Visual Studio in a future release.
 This topic describes the options in Visual Studio 2017.
-For Visual Studio 2015, select Visual Studio 2015 in the selector above the table of contents.
+For Visual Studio 2015, select **2015** in the selector above the table of contents.

 To access this property page, press **Control + Q** to activate `Quick Launch` and then type "experimental".
 Quick Launch will find the page after the first few letters.
 You can also get to it by choosing **Tools | Options** and expanding **Text Editor**, then **C/C++**, and then choosing **Experimental**.